The William R McFarlane Scholarship

 For more information on the award and how to apply, please see the link below.

 Applications for the scholarship are invited from candidates engaged in the history of Scottish migration or related diaspora themes.
-Although Scottish history is a core concern, the Scottish Centre for Diaspora Studies (SCDS) has broad transnational interests and welcomes projects relating to other nations which put the Scottish example in a comparative perspective.
+Although Scottish history is a core concern, the ECGH’s Migration and Diaspora Hub, which has developed out of the Scottish Centre for Diaspora Studies, has broad transnational interests and welcomes projects relating to other nations which put the Scottish example in a comparative perspective.

 Applicants for these awards must:

-Applications for the scholarship must also demonstrate the relevance of their topic to the history of Scottish migration or any related diaspora theme and are not bound by geography or chronology.
-The SCDS has broad transnational interests and current projects are focused on issues surrounding Memory and Identities (including military Scottishness; Welshness in England; a comparison between the Irish diasporas in Melbourne and Chicago; and mapping memories of slavery) and Diasporas in the Early Modern Atlantic World (including Scots, Dutch, Jews, and enslaved Africans) but applicants are not confined to these topics.
+Applications for the scholarship must also demonstrate the relevance of their topic to the history of Scottish migration or any related diaspora theme but are not bound by geography or chronology.
+The Migration and Diaspora Hub has broad transnational interests and current/recent projects are focused on issues surrounding Memory and Identities (including military Scottishness; a comparison between the Irish diasporas in Melbourne and Chicago; and mapping memories of slavery); Diasporas in the Early Modern Atlantic World (including Scots, Dutch, Jews, and enslaved Africans); The Matter of Slavery in Scotland (how Scottish involvement with the slave economy affected material culture at home).
+However, applicants are not confined to these topics.
 All high quality proposals relating to migration or diaspora studies in any period from medieval to recent times will be considered.

-Successful applicants will become members of the Scottish Centre for Diaspora Studies which has a lively and supportive postgraduate community.
-They will be expected to participate in the Centre’s activities including the graduate workshop in Diaspora Studies.
+Successful applicants will become members of the Migration and Diaspora Hub within the Edinburgh Centre for Global History which has a lively and supportive postgraduate community.
+They will be expected to participate in the Centre’s activities including the graduate workshop.